 What sets these two hotels apart is their location.
-The Wyndham Grand Pittsburgh Downtown is the closest hotel to The Point, the spot where the Monongahela River and the Allegheny River form the Ohio River.
+The Wyndham Grand Pittsburgh Downtown is the closest hotel to The Point, the spot where the Monongahela River and the Allegheny River form the Ohio River, and one of the closest hotels to Market Square.
 This hotel has great access to the downtown business district, PNC Park, and the Cultural District.

 If you are biking the Great Allegheny Passage, the Wyndham Grand is the closest hotel to the starting/ending point of the trail in Point State Park.
 During my visit, the hotel was very bike friendly and had no issue with me taking my bike into the room.
 Whether you are starting or ending your GAP bike ride in Pittsburgh, you will no doubt appreciate how close this hotel is to the trail.